Boeing Commercial Airplanes: Management

 In November 2016, Boeing announced that Ray Conner would step down immediately as BCA's president and CEO.
 He was succeeded by Kevin G. McAllister, who was the first outside recruitment in BCA history.
 McAllister was instructed by Dennis Muilenburg to triple revenue from aftermarket services from $15 billion to a target of $50 billion over 10 years, with a new purpose-built unit headed by Stan Deal.
 Keith Leverkuhn was the vice president and general manager of the 737 MAX program in March 2017 when it received certification.

 McAllister was eventually ousted by Boeing in October 2019, in the midst of a company crisis following two fatal crashes of its 737 MAX jets.
 Stan Deal succeeded him in both of his positions.
 One insider called McAllister a "scapegoat" as he had only joined BCA during the later stages of the 737 MAX's development.
+In March 2024, Deal was in turn replaced by Stephanie Pope, formerly head of the Boeing Global Services division.

+In December 2024, Boeing announced that it would be laying off over 500 workers in California due to over $6 billion in losses during the third quarter of 2024 caused by worker strikes and other delays.